-The network The commissioner The Social Care Provider The rehabilitation network works co-operatively, including people with lived experience, to develop supported self-management approaches including health coaching, self-management education and peer support.
+The network The commissioner The Health and Social Care Co-ordinator The rehabilitation network works cooperatively, including people with lived experience, to develop supported self-management approaches including health coaching, self-management education and peer support.
 The network shares training resources in supporting self-management.
 The network provides appropriate psychological support within a rehabilitation context and facilitate mental health care where needed (by onward referral) under a matched care and collaborative care approach.
 The network shares/provides training in best practice for the rehabilitation pathways and programmes provided in the system.
 I commission needs led, integrated community rehabilitation services particularly focussing on Integrated physical and mental health services Integrated health and social care I commission specialist services with clear access pathways.
 I commission flexible pathways based on people's need, and outcomes focussed not level of intervention.
 I commission vocational rehabilitation services.
 I commission services that support self-management including health coaching, self-management education and peer support.
 I commission a long term conditions register which allows regular review of people with complex disability.
+I work with local communities and councils to ensure accessibility for populations to support rehabilitation.
 I support people who draw from services to do the activities that are important to them.
-I support people who draw from care to receive support that is appropriate for their social and cultural needs.
+I support people who draw from care to receive support that is appropriate for their social, occupational and cultural needs.
 I support people who draw from care to feel confident in requesting longer access to rehab if they need it.
 I know how and when to ask for a review for the person I support.